 Those who keep an active blogroll usually place the links in their blogs sidebar or footer.
 Though sometimes it isn’t practical to do so, particularly if you have an extensive list of links.
 Therefore you may want to consider creating a dedicated blogroll page.
 This means that all of your links will be placed in one location, rather than duplicated over dozens of pages and posts on your site.

-There are numerous plugins which easily collate all your blogroll links into one page.
+There are numerous plugins that easily collate all your blogroll links into one page.
 I personally prefer to manually add links to a link page myself as it allows me to customize the page more easily (e.g. add graphics/banners etc).

 Creating a Blogroll Template